 Tajin seasoning is a popular Mexican spice blend made with a combination of salt, chili peppers, and dehydrated lime.
 It adds just the right touch of zing.
-Learn more about it.
+Try this homemade recipe.

 If you are a spicy food lover, you may come across a lot of spices you never knew about but once you do, they take up a permanent space in your spice rack.
 One such spice is Tajin, an oddly named spice blend but with an amazing taste!
 Here is everything you'd like to know about it.

 What is Tajin Seasoning?

-Tajin is a well-known Mexican seasoning made with a combination of chili powders, lime and sea salt with a few other ingredients.
-If you are familiar with the tortilla chip brands that include a hint of lime, this is quite similar – the right combination of salty, tangy, and spicy to satisfy your taste buds.
+Tajin (pronounced "ta heen") is a well-known Mexican seasoning made with a combination of chili powders, lime and sea salt with a few other ingredients.
+If you are familiar with the tortilla chip brands that include a hint of lime, this is quite similar - the right combination of salty, tangy, and spicy to satisfy your taste buds.